egXcoder/Study-Repository/database/parts/indexes.md

     - Page 2: bits for 200 rows → 100000010010...
     - Page 3: bits for 200 rows → ...

+Tip: bitmap is per row, while visibility map is same structure but per pages

 ### In MySQL’s optimizer:
 - No bitmap index scans.